noucodes/koala-commerce/README.md

 kit that lets you build a Shopify store incredibly fast.
 Think of it as a foundation that's already solid, so you can focus on what makes your store unique instead of reinventing the wheel.

-Here's what I'm talking about: it uses Next.js and React for the framework, [TailwindCSS](https://github.com/VienDinhCom/esmate/tree/main/packages/shadcn) and [ShadCN](https://github.com/VienDinhCom/esmate/tree/main/packages/shadcn) to make things look great, and connects directly to Shopify's backend through their
+Here's what I'm talking about: it uses [Next.js](https://github.com/VienDinhCom/esmate/tree/main/templates/react-next) and [React.js](https://github.com/VienDinhCom/esmate/tree/main/templates/react-spa) for the framework, [TailwindCSS](https://github.com/VienDinhCom/esmate/tree/main/packages/shadcn) and [ShadCN](https://github.com/VienDinhCom/esmate/tree/main/packages/shadcn) to make things look great, and connects directly to Shopify's backend through their